A code insert such as

 character that can't be part of a path

-(usually ~),
+(usually ~

 converts the path to a string, and then constructs a call to the

-built-in method findLocalInstanceFromPath with this as
+built-in method findLocalInstanceFromPath

 argument.
-This is called from the variable localnamebase,
+This is called from the variable localnamebase

 which the run-time system ensures always contains the right starting